 Frequent updates continuing through the month: you might want to bookmark this page and check back periodically to see what’s new.
 There’s a comprehensive list of places where these shows are happening at NY Music Daily’s sister blog Lucid Culture.

 Showtimes listed here are set times, not the time doors open – if a listing says something like “9ish,” that means it’ll probably start later than advertised.
 Always best to check with the venue for the latest information on set times and door charges, since that information is often posted here weeks in advance.
 Weekly events first followed by the daily calendar.

-Mondays in February, 7 PM the Grand Street Stompers play hot oldtimey swing and dixieland at Arthur’s Tavern on Grove St. just west of 7th Ave.
+Mondays in April, 7 PM the Grand Street Stompers play hot oldtimey swing and dixieland at Arthur’s Tavern on Grove St. just west of 7th Ave.
 South.

 Mondays starting a little after 7 PM Howard Williams leads his Jazz Orchestra from the piano at the Garage, 99 7th Ave.
 S at Grove St. There are also big bands here most every Tuesday at 7.

 Mondays at the Jazz Standard it’s all Mingus, whether with the Mingus Orchestra, Big Band or Mingus Dynasty: as jazz goes, it’s arguably the most exhilarating show of the week, every week.
 The first-rate players always rise to the level of the material.
 Sets 7:30/9:30 PM, $25 and worth it.